 You can find my CV here.

-Main Skills: Sound Design, Wwise, FMOD Studio, UE4 Blueprints, CryEngine, Lumberyard, Procedural Audio, Reaper, Pro Tools, Field Recording.
+Main Skills: Sound Design, Wwise, FMOD Studio and Low Level API, C#, UE4, CryEngine, Lumberyard, Unity, Reaper, Pro Tools, Field Recording.

-Additional Skills: Adobe Illustrator and Photoshop, Final Cut X, MaxMSP, basic C++ and C#.
+Additional Skills: Adobe Illustrator and Photoshop, Final Cut X, MaxMSP, basic C++.

 My Favourite Games for Sound: